Boehrsi/MapMyTiles/README.md

 }
 ```

-Add to your project root build.gradle file.
+Add to your project build.gradle file.

 ```
 dependencies {